c3ho/AdventureCapitalist/README.md

 3. There are only businesses from earth that are available
 4. Only upgrades until Monopoly (1 trillion) are available

+Current Issues:

+1. Managed businesses are not being fired after when timer is finished
+2. Issues purchasing a shop when a business is counting down (includes auto), this should probably affect when bonuses are being applied also
+3. Purchasing cash on the front-end is being updated after purchasing upgrades/managers.
+A refresh is required.

+toDo:

+1. Make code more consistent (using db(Redis) vs in-memory storage)

 ## Available Scripts

 In the project directory, you can run: